-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Eagar is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Eagar is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Eagar is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Eagar who work in office and administrative support (12.95%), law enforcement and fire fighting (12.83%), and food service (9.03%).

-Telecommuters are a relatively large percentage of the workforce: 9.87% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Eagar telecommute to their jobs.
+Overall, about 9.87% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Eagar is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Eagar doesn't have a public transportation system that people use for their commute.